 Two of our favorite island retreats are our mansion and lighthouse.
 These venues, although not entirely native to the island, represent bits and pieces of the area’s history.
-Guests are able to stay at one of the other during a Discovery Experience as well as members on the national/international and non-resident membership levels.
-We highly recommend touring these two as they are engrained on the culture of Haig Point itself.
+Guests are able to stay at one or the other during a Discovery Experience as well as members on the national/international and non-resident membership levels.
+We highly recommend touring these two as they are ingrained in the culture of Haig Point itself.

 The Strachan mansion